Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 A lot of players deeply enjoyed Gradius V, but I was lukewarm to the gameplay as I felt there was an absurd design flaw (Limited weapons, till you beat the game once?).
 As for the soundtrack, I was similarly inclined and of all the tracks, I only truly enjoyed the one for the opening stage.

-Emphatically titled as Universe, the track has a focused and futuristic feel, making it somewhat different from the usual upbeat Gradius soundtracks and arrangements.
+Emphatically titled Universe, this track has an expansive and futuristic feel, making it somewhat different from the usual upbeat Gradius soundtracks and arrangements.
 There's also a steady build-up, one that quite accurately mirrors the intensification of battle on screen.

 In summary, I can only say, had the rest of the Gradius V OST been as good as the opening tune, I would have loved the entire game.
 But I guess I should be glad the game at least had one track that I liked.
 It’s also a track that I could enjoy right away, just by loading the game.